-Figure 3 displays a schematic design of the machine vision system used to examine surface roughness during milling operations.
-The system comprises a light source and a CCD camera with a resolution of $512 \times 640$ to collect surface images.
+Figure 3 displays a schematic representation of the machine vision system used for examining surface roughness in milling operations.
+The system comprises a light source and a CCD camera with a resolution of 512×640 to collect surface images.
 These images are then sent to the EHW system for further analysis and processing.

-Figure 5 Machine Vision system
+Figure 3 Machine vision system

 To assess surface roughness under various cutting circumstances, a series of cutting experiments were conducted utilising a Milling machine equipped with a carbide tool, while working on mild steel bars.
 Experiments were conducted to collect data on various cutting parameters, including feed rate, cutting speed, and depth of cut.
-The surface roughness of the machined surface was determined using a profile metre called Surfcorder SE1200.
-The measurements were taken across a length of 8mm and at a speed of 0.5mm/s.
+The roughness of the machined surface was determined using a profile metre (Surfcorder SE1200) with a sample length of 8mm and a measuring speed of 0.5mm/s.
 The surface roughness metric used in this investigation is the mean surface roughness (Ra).
 The term refers to the mean value of the absolute heights of roughness irregularities assessed from the average value.